A new class of accelerated regularization methods, with application to bioluminescence tomography: A new class of accelerated iterative regularization methods

 \section{A new class of accelerated iterative regularization methods}

 The evolution equation (\ref{SecondFlow}) with an appropriate numerical discretization scheme for the artificial time variable yields a concrete iterative method.
 This has motivated us to develop some novel iterative regularization methods based on the continuous method (\ref{SecondFlow}).
 The goal of this section is to realize this idea.

-To this end, let us start with the simplest discretization scheme~-- the Euler method, which is defined by (denote as $q=\dot{f}$)
+Just as with the Runge-Kutta integrators~\cite{Rieder-2005} or the exponential integrators~\cite{Hochbruck-1998} for numerically solving first order equations, the damped symplectic integrators are extremely attractive for solving (\ref{SecondFlow}), since the schemes are closely related to the canonical transformations~\cite{Hairer-2006}, and the trajectories of the discretized second flow are usually more stable for its long-term performance.
+To this end, let us start with the simplest symplectic scheme~-- the symplectic Euler method, i.e.